 As actuaries, our models and analysis come in many forms and vary in size depending on the task at hand.
 For example, a simple exercise of analysing loss ratios for a given period and product could consist only of a small R script or SQL query.
 On the other hand, something like a functional reserving model could easily be a one gigabyte-sized set of Excel workbooks.

-The rest of the article will go through a simple example concerning a small team of 3 actuaries and how the Git system (implemented using GitHub) is to version control scripts in their day to day tasks.
+The rest of the article will go through a simple example concerning a small team of three actuaries and how the Git system (implemented using GitHub) is used to version control scripts in their day to day tasks.

 Example: FOO Insurance Ltd

 It is the beginning of a new financial year for FOO insurance Ltd, and its products are due for a pricing review, which is handled by the actuarial team consisting of:

 The first step of this project is to review the age curve independently with some historical data, then produce a model to be deployed into production.
 After getting briefed on the relevant details and timelines, the team then spends the next week discussing and iterating through various parameters and hypotheses, and finally comes up with the agreed upon model to use:

 So which exactly is the final model here?
 What if Esther wanted to revisit a particular iteration of the model?
 Does this look vaguely familiar to your old college submissions or some of the shared drives in your office?
 If so, you probably already practice version control in one way or another.
 The most primitive and clunky (but useful) method would be the ‘Save As’ button, where another version of the working file is the snapshot, and the user is free to modify the currently opened document which produces a result similar to that shown above.